jimklimov/git-scripts/README.md

 tests, and the credentials to access the CI application server instance can be stored in a config file.

+* The `register-git-cache.sh` script also is not (yet?) a git method.
+This script is here to allow managing a git repository in the directory it resides in as a sort of cache, usable as a reference git repo for faster clones e.g. in a CI environment.

 Hope this helps,
 Jim Klimov